 Historically, the Dutch have always been fervent cyclists.
 This enthusiasm is now growing even further as cycling is being discovered as a key ingredient of the sustainable city.
 New bicycle typologies such as the introduction of the so-called e-bike are helping to amplify this shift in mass transportation.
-More and more public transport hubs will be complemented with extensive and user friendly amenities for cyclists.
-And increasing amounts of people begin to favour the combination of cycling and public transport over car use.
+More and more public transport hubs will be complemented with extensive and user friendly amenities for cyclists, as increasing amounts of people begin to favour the combination of cycling and public transport over car use.

 The Utrecht Central station area is currently undergoing a major makeover.
-By healing the scars left behind by a number of ‘modernizations’ carried out in the sixties and seventies and adding new functions to the area this part of Utrecht will finally become a vibrant and friendly part of the city centre.
+By healing the scars left behind by a number of ‘modernizations’ carried out in the sixties and seventies and adding new functions to the area this part of Utrecht is designated to finally become a vibrant and friendly part of the city centre.
 To achieve this, inner city highways are being replaced by more modest streets and historic canals are being restored.
 Also, the huge modernist megastructure that once glued together the railway station and the Hoog Catharijne shopping mall (both the biggest of their kind in the Netherlands) has been taken apart, allowing for a new public street and square to be inserted, together with a bicycle parking garage.
 This new “Stationsallee”, a street aimed mainly at pedestrians rises by means of 30 meter wide starircases, to a level of 6 meters to widen into a square where the entrances of both the station and the shopping mall are situated.
 An enormous iconic canopy marks the square and enables a dry crossing between the parts that before have always been connected.

 The three storey bicycle parking is situated underneath the square.
-It has been designed with threeaims in mind: convenience, speed and safety.
-In order to achieve this in a facility of this scale cyclistsare enabled to pedal all the way up to their parking slot.
+It has been designed with three aims in mind: convenience, speed and safety.
+In order to achieve this in a facility of this scale cyclists are enabled to pedal all the way up to their parking slot.
 The parking lanes branch off the cycle paths, to ensure that users do not get in the way of cyclists passing through the system.
-Room for mounting and dismounting is left alongside the parking lanes.
-The sloping areas where the bikes are parked are in open connection with the rest of the parking area.
-The walls are colour-coded to indicate the routing, and to improve the overall appearance.
-Electronic signals indicate the position of free parking slots.
+Room for mounting and dismounting is left alongside the cycling lanes.
+Modestly sloping ramps connect the parking areas on different levels The walls are colour-coded to indicate the routing, and electronic signals indicate the position of free parking slots.
 Additional facilities such as a cycle repair shop, a cycle rental outlet and several floor managers meet users’ every need.

-Stairwells and tunnels create direct connections tothe elevated square, the main terminal buildingand the platforms.
-Ensuring good orientation and plenty of daylight, the stairwells are surrounded by atria covered by glass rooftops.
-Large windows in the outer walls show users where they are in relation to the outside world, providing views toward the platforms and the bus terminal.
+Stairwells and tunnels create direct connections to the elevated square, the main terminal building and the platforms.
+Ensuring good orientation and plenty of daylight, the stairwells are located inside atria covered by glass roofs.
+Large windows in the outer walls allow users views toward the platforms and the bus terminal.